Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 What you'll learn

-• Understand what TLSA records are and how DANE replaces traditional CA trust
+• Understand what TLSA records are and how DANE can supplement or reduce reliance on traditional CA trust

 • Learn the four TLSA fields (usage, selector, matching type, certificate data) and their values